Secure CheckoutPersonal information is secured with SSL technology.

 Dr. Prashant Kesharwani is Assistant Professor, Department of Pharmaceutics, School of Pharmaceutical Education and Research, Jamia Hamdard, New Delhi, India.
 He is a recipient of several internationally acclaimed awards viz “Ramanujan Fellowship, DST, India-2017”, “Excellence Research Award-2014”, “Young Innovator Award (Gold medal)-2012”, “International Travel Award/Grant from DST (New Delhi), and INSA (CCSTDS, Chennai)-2012”.
 He has received ICMR Senior Research Fellowship (in PhD) and AICTE Junior Research Fellowship (in M. Pharm.).
 After his doctorate, he worked as postdoctoral fellows in the Wayne State University, Detroit (Michigan, USA).
 Dr. Kesharwani subsequently joined the School of Pharmacy, International Medical University (Malaysia) as lecturer in Pharmaceutical Technology.
 Subsequently he joined Central Drug Research Institute (CDRI), Lucknow as Ramanujan Fellow.
 Dr. Kesharwani is a co-author on more than 120 publications in high impact factor international journals and multiple international books.

-Assistant Professor, Pharmaceutics, School of Pharmaceutical Education and Research, Jamia Hamdard University, New Delhi, India
+Assistant Professor, Department of Pharmaceutics, School of Pharmaceutical Education and Research, Jamia Hamdard, New Delhi, India

 Dr. Sebastien Taurin is Associate Professor of Molecular Medicine at Arabian Gulf University, Kingdom of Bahrain.
 He previously worked at the University of Utah in the department of Gynecology and obstetrics and the University of Otago in the Department of Pharmacology and Toxicology.
 He held a postdoctoral fellowship at the University of Chicago in the Section of Pulmonary and Critical Care Medicine.
 He is a researcher focused on cancer treatment, cancer cell signaling adaptation and heterogeneity, and modelization.